directus/directus/docs/contributing/introduction.md

 security researchers must follow responsible disclosure practices, including:

 - They do not publish the vulnerability prior to the Directus team releasing a fix for it
-- They do not divulge exact details of the issue, eg exploits or proof-of-concepts
+- They do not divulge exact details of the issue, for example: exploits or proof-of-concepts

 ## Translate the App